yixuangyx/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my GitHub
 ---
 #My GitHub page
 Hello!
 This is my GitHub Pages site.